smart-on-fhir/fhir-crawler/README.md

 ```sh
 cp config/example-config.ts config/config.ts
 ```
-Then edit config file and enter your settings.
+Then edit that config file and enter your settings.
 Read the comments in the file for further details about each option.

 Note that for convenience every file in the `config` folder is already ignored